The Quest for Enduring Asset Value: How real, is real estate investment?—— February 13, 2020

 Is Real Estate investment the “Real” deal?
 Why not invest in stocks, shares and bonds?
 Many people question whether investing in Real Estate is a good option, especially in Nigeria.
 We have come across clients who have asked us this question often times, and our answer remains a resounding Yes.
 Stocks and bonds are good but Real Estate investment is the “Real” deal.
 In the words of Armstrong Williams, an American media/business mogul, “Now, one thing I tell everyone is learn about Real Estate.
 Repeat after me: Real Estate provides the highest returns, the greatest value and the least risk”.

 According to Maslow’s hierarchy of needs, a theory in the world of psychology, Shelter is ranked among the top three basic needs of man.
-Therefore, there no gainsaying the fact that owning Real Estate, known in industry parlance as “Brick and Mortar”, is a top desire for many people and for good reasons too.
+Therefore, there is no gainsaying the fact that owning Real Estate, known in industry parlance as “Brick and Mortar”, is a top desire for many people and for good reasons too.
 Real Estate which is defined in this article to mean “Land”, with or without a structure on it, has been a popular investment vehicle for many centuries, and continues to be.

 So, what makes Real Estate investment the “Real” deal?